More Than a Melody

 More Than a Melody is the fourth studio album by gospel singer Yolanda Adams.
 The album includes singles such as "Gotta Have Love" (for which a commercial cassette single and video were both released) and a cover of the Steve Miller classic "Fly Like an Eagle".
 The album also includes musical collaborations with O'Landa Draper on "The Good Shepherd" and BeBe Winans on "What About the Children".
-The album was originally released on Tribute Records, and later re-released under the Verity label after Tribute's 1996 buyout.
+The album was released on Tribute Records.